The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 As you walk beside Malta’s coast what strikes you first is the colour of the sea, where shades of turquoise and deep blue fade into one another.
 Inland our paths cross the rocky Maltese lowlands where aromatic shrubs such as thyme, sought out by bees, make a home in the thin soil.

-As Malta is small it allows us to explore easily on enjoyable scenic walks, where either the Mediterranean Sea or rural towns and villages act as the perfect backdrop.
+We explore Malta on enjoyable scenic walks, where either the Mediterranean Sea or rural towns and villages act as the perfect backdrop for your holiday snaps.

 Click the button below for a detailed Holiday Information Sheet containing all the particulars about this trip.